gorhill/uBO-Scope/README.md

 ***

 Now what will uBO-Scope report if I disable uBlock Origin for that site?
-Here is the result, the actual 3rd-party exposure sore is now **230**.
+Here is the result, the actual 3rd-party exposure score is now **230**.
 Notice how the averted 3rd-party exposure score also climbed, to **353**.

 ![](https://cloud.githubusercontent.com/assets/585534/23466213/6f4b77ba-fe68-11e6-8ed6-85099092605f.png)